 Internode no-contract NBN plans

 Internode is a direct subsidiary of its bigger brother iiNet.
 Internode was one of the originators of ADSL2+ internet, and now features as a top telco for NBN.
-Unlimited data starts at $69.99 a month on Internode’s Silver NBN 25 plan, and NBN 12, NBN 50 and NBN 100 speed tiers are also available (labelled ‘Bronze’, ‘Gold’, and ‘Platinum’ respectively).
-Customers can choose from a six-month contract, or be flexible with a month-to-month plan.
+Unlimited data starts at $69.99 a month on Internode’s NBN 25 plan, and NBN 12, NBN 50 and NBN 100 speed tiers are also available, along with NBN 250 and NBN 1000.
+All plans are offered on a month-to-month basis with no lock-in contract.

-There are no activation or setup fees, but if you’d like an optional modem, you’ll pay $99.99 upfront on no-contract plans.
-Users can also bundle in a Fetch entertainment pack on eligible plans, with additional channel packs from $6.
+There are no activation or setup fees, and an optional modem is available free if you stay connected for 24 months.
+Users can also bundle in a Fetch TV entertainment pack on eligible plans, with additional channel packs from $6.

 TPG no-contract NBN plans

 TPG has ditched all contracts across its NBN range, now offering all plans on a monthly basis only.
 There’s no activation fees on TPG plans, however if you opt for an included modem you will need to pay a $99.95 setup fee.
-You can avoid this fee by signing up with a BYO modem.
+You can avoid this charge by signing up with a BYO modem.